zenite-docs/zenite-docs.github.io/endpoints/response.md

 If the query did not returned any rows (for example, INSERT or UPDATE commands) or returned an error, the result array will contain an object with fields `message` and `code`.

-The `message` field contains the string with the result of the query or an error message, and the `code` field indicates if the query executed successfully.
+The `message` field contains the string with the result of the query, or an error message.
+The `code` field indicates if the query executed successfully.

 If the query returned an error, the `message` field will contain the error message, and the `code` field will be set to `-1`.